Machine learning with neural networks: Oja's rule

 with eigenvalues and eigenvectors

-Thus the maximal eigenvalue direction is $\ve u_1$.
-To compute the principal direction of the data we find the data-covariance matrix $\ma C$ with elements (\ref{eq:dcm}).
-The maximal-eigenvalue direction of $\ma C$ is $\ve u_2$.
-This is the maximal principal component of the data shown in Figure \figref{C9S1OjaExample}.
+So the the maximal- eigenvalue direction of $\ma C'$ is $\ve u_1$.
+To compute the principal direction of the data we must determine the data-covariance matrix $\ma C$, Equation (\ref{eq:dcm}).
+Its maximal-eigenvalue direction is $\ve u_2$, and this is the principal component of the data shown in Figure \figref{C9S1OjaExample}.